Seventh-day Adventists throughout the world celebrate the Sabbath every Saturday (the seventh day of the week).

 - Building an ark out of popsicle sticks

-- Building the wall of Jericho with legos or blocks (and then knocking it down!)
+- Building the wall of Jericho with legos, blocks, or boxes (and then knocking it down!)

 - Decorate a prayer journal

 And as the sun sets on Saturday evening, many believers gather to close the Sabbath.
 This can be at home, in church, or wherever they are.